Mathew-D/processing-vscode/README.md

 -   Search Processing Website
     -   Use the pallet command "Processing: Search Processing Website" to quickly search whatever you want on the processing website.
     -   By default uses Google for search.
 Can change to DuckDuckGo if preferred using the `processing.search` setting.

+## Configuration Options

+This extension provides several configuration options that you can customize in your VS Code settings:

+- `processing.processingPath`: Path to Processing.
+Leave default if you've added processing to your path, otherwise enter the path to `processing-java`.
+- `processing.docs`: Which documentation to use.
+Options: "processing.org", "p5js.org", "py.processing.org", or "auto".
+- `processing.search`: Search engine to use.
+Options: "Google" or "DuckDuckGo".
+- `processing.shouldGiveDiagnostics`: Whether to provide diagnostics (via processing-java).
+Disabled by default as it can be slow.
+- `processing.shouldSendSigint`: Whether to send interrupt signal to stop the current running process before starting a new one.
+- `processing.runPathQuotes`: When to quote the run path.
+Options: "auto" or "always".
+- `processing.py.jarPath`: Location of the processing-py.jar file.
+- `processing.py.javaPath`: Path to Java executable.
+- `processing.py.isEnabled`: Whether processing.py features should be enabled.

 ## Using Task Files